windsurfer99/ST_StreamLabs-Water-Flow/README.md

 This is an optional value to control the level of logging in the IDE.
 Normally this can be left alone unless extensive debugging is desired.

 ### Device Handler Installation
 As stated previously, the Device Handler will be automatically installed; you should not manually install it.
 If you remove the Service Manager, the Device Handler will be automatically removed also.
-After the Device Handler has been installed, the following options are available (Press the gear in the Handler to modify these):
+After the Device Handler has been installed, the following options are available (Press the 3 dots in upper right and then select Settings in the Handler to modify these):
 #### Give your Device a Name
 Allows you to change the name of the Device Handler from its default.
 #### # of minutes for Pause
 This entry (along with the User Interface described below) allows for pausing a StreamLabs alert from registering a SmartThings water leak.
 The value entered here is how long the pause will stay in effect.
+#### Pause wet/dry monitoring?
+Added for **New** SmartThings App to replace the lost UI in the Device Handler.
+Select 'Pause' to duplicate lost functionality of the 'Pause button'.
+See description of Pause feature below.
+Note that the Device handler cannot programmatically reset the displayed value for this setting back to 'Monitor' after the pause time has elapsed, however monitoring will resume automatically.
+It is suggested that the user, sometime after the pause time should have elapsed, go back and change the setting back to 'Monitor' so as to not cause confusion.
+#### Temporarily Set Home/Away:
+Added for **New** SmartThings App to replace the lost UI in the Device Handler.
+Select 'Away' to duplicate lost functionality of the 'Home/away button'.
+See description of Home/away button below.
+Note that the Device handler cannot programmatically reset the displayed value for this setting back to 'Home' even if the mode changes.
+It is suggested that the user, sometime after a mode change puts the StreamLab App back to 'Home', go back and change the setting back to 'Home' so as to not cause confusion.
 #### IDE Live Logging Level
 This is an optional value to control the level of logging in the IDE.
 Normally this can be left alone unless extensive debugging is desired.